chenjian-research/Mixtures-of-EOCs/README.md

-manuscript "Revealing global-scale mixture risk for chemicals of emerging concern in natural waters" R code and MATLAB code
+R and MATLAB code and Raw data fot the manuscript entitled "Revealing global-scale mixture risk for chemicals of emerging concern in natural waters"